 - The Canadian government is making billions from selling our airwaves for 5G.
 They are compromising our security, privacy, and environment, yet there is no scientific evidence to support any claim of safety for long term exposure.

-- Health Canada is ignoring the proven non-thermal, harmful effects of electromagnetic radiation.
+- The way Health Canada measures emission levels is misleading and Health Canada is ignoring the proven non-thermal, harmful effects of electromagnetic radiation.
 As a result, we are inadequately protected by their antiquated Safety Code 6.

 2. Plan Your Delivery